How we use your information

 - constantly review all their data transfers to identify areas that require change

 - utilize standard contract clauses as a default, and

 - introduce additional contractual, organisational, and technical safeguards to further protect your information.

 Don’t I have to give consent for you to use or share my personal information?

 Usually, the information we hold about you has been collected for a specific purpose.
 Your consent may be needed when we want to use data for a different purpose.
 For example, we collect your name and address so we can send you Council Tax bills, but we would need your permission if we used this information to send you something else at another time, this is called opting in.
 If you give consent for this action or any other form of opt in consent, you have the right to ask for this consent to be withdrawn, where relevant.

 However, your consent may not be required if an exemption is applied.
 For example where we are undertaking checks as part of the National Fraud Initiative, to prevent and detect crime, ensure we can enforce the collection of council tax, or permitted to share data under other legislation.
 We will also share your information between services in the council so we can keep our records on you as up-to-date as possible and improve our services to you.
 For example if you tell the housing team you have moved, they will pass this information on to other parts of the council to update their records but don’t worry, our staff can only see your information if they need it to do their job.

-Safeguarding – if there is a safeguarding concern, we will take immediate steps to safeguard people from harm in accordance with our safeguarding policies.
+Safeguarding – if there is a safeguarding concern, we will take immediate steps to safeguard people from harm in accordance with our Children and Adult Safeguarding Policy.
 We will only share your personal information with other agencies in order to protect your vital interests or the vital interests of another person.
-This will include information sharing with the Suffolk multi Agency Safeguarding Hub (MASH) if we believe somebody to be at risk of abuse or harm.
+This will include information sharing with the Suffolk Multi Agency Safeguarding Hub (MASH) if we believe somebody to be at risk of abuse or harm.

 What if I choose not to give personal information?